FindMySchool LogoFindMySchool

 Saint Aidan's Church of England High School offers a nurturing, faith-centred education that delivers solid academic results.
 It is a school that champions traditional values and community spirit, providing a safe and structured environment where young people can thrive.
 Best suited to families in the Over Wyre area seeking a supportive, smaller secondary school with a clear moral framework.
 The main challenge is securing a place in this popular and oversubscribed establishment.

 Yes.
 The Ofsted inspection in June 2023 confirmed that Saint Aidan's continues to be a Good school.
-In 2024, it achieved a Progress 8 score of +0.06 and an Attainment 8 score of 47.8, both exceeding the England average.
+Current GCSE measures include a Progress 8 score of +0.06 and an Attainment 8 score of 47.0.
 The school ranks 2nd in Poulton-le-Fylde for GCSE performance.

 Yes, heavily.
 In the most recent admissions cycle, the school received 485 applications for approximately 165 places, resulting in a ratio of nearly 3 applications per place.
 Families are advised to review the admissions criteria carefully.